 HR Compensation Team reviews the target total compensation, including base salaries, of our Executives annually.
-In addition, the HR Compensation Team will review the base salary of an Executive if there is a promotion or in the case of a newly-hired Executive.
+In addition, the HR Compensation Team will review the base salary of an Executive if there is a promotion or in the case of a newly hired Executive.

-Performance Incentive Plan Payouts (Bonus Plan)
+Performance Incentive Plan Payouts

 Company Performance Score Targets: Our Executives are eligible for annual incentive awards under the Performance Incentive Plan.
-As detailed more fully below, Company measures performance in seven categories: Safety, Financial, Green Growth, Customer Centricity, New Businesses Models and Operational and Construction Objectives.
+As detailed more fully below, Company measures performance in five categories: Safety, Financial, Leading renewables & Working in partnerships, Operations and New Businesses Models & Applying Innovation.